 Pat yourself on the back!
 You did it!
 It was a big job, but look how incredible it looks now!
 Look how incredibly FUNCTIONAL it is now!

-You can use these 5 basic steps to organized any part of your home!
+You can use these 5 basic steps to organize any part of your home!

-Want these steps in an easy to use checklist?
-Check out the two printable below!
+Want these 5 organizing steps in an easy to use checklist?
+Check out the two printables below!